 Below we see white curtain panels from Improvements, a company that also sells the Outdoor Curtain Rod with Post set to match!
 Freestanding rods and posts can be a good option if you want to avoid pouring concrete or securing the rods to the exterior of your home.
 However, keep in mind that you may need to find a way to ensure that the rod will not topple over in high winds (for example, weighing down the posts or placing them in sturdy umbrella pole holders).

 Looking to add some greenery to the privacy screen of your choice?
 Don’t underestimate the power of faux plants.
 If you live in a climate where winters obliterate your outdoor greenery, this option might be a good one for you.
-They key is to stick with realistic-looking selections.
-Sometimes greenery minus the flowers is the way to go.
-Faux boxwood panels are an increasingly popular option. [photo via Artificial Plants Unlimited]
+The key is to stick with realistic-looking selections.
+Sometimes greenery minus the flowers are the way to go.
+Faux boxwood panels are an increasingly popular option and you can get 12 20×20 inch panels here to completely cover a chain link fence or trellis. [photo via Artificial Plants Unlimited]

 If you’re looking for faux vines to grace your trellis while the real ones grow in, you can always find a temporary solution, like this faux ivy from The Bloom Times, available via Amazon: